| HOME |

 Joint Academy to try out his new knee during a

-HOBART — St. Mary Medical Center is only the second Indiana hospital -- and the only one in northern Indiana -- to have earned The Joint Commission’s Gold Seal of Approval™ for both knee and hip replacement from The Joint Commission’s national standards for health care quality and safety in disease-specific care.
+HOBART - St. Mary Medical Center is the only hospital in northern Indiana to have earned The Joint Commission’s Gold Seal of Approval™ for both knee and hip replacement from The Joint Commission’s national standards for health care quality and safety in disease-specific care.
 The certification award recognizes St. Mary Medical Center’s dedication to continuous compliance with The Joint Commission’s state-of-the- art standards.

 St. Mary Medical Center’s innovative program for knee and hip replacement, The Joint Academy, underwent a rigorous on-site survey in December.
 A Joint Commission expert surveyor evaluated the hospital’s Joint Academy for compliance with standards of care specific to the needs of patients and families, including infection prevention and control, patient safety, leadership, medication management, and positive patient outcomes.